bazelbuild/bazel-website/designs/skylark/parameterized-aspects.md

 attributes.
 We restrict the parameter space by requiring all aspect explicit attributes to have `values` declaration.

-Here is how the pervious example will look like in this proposal:
+Here is how the previous example will look like in this proposal:

 ```python
 SUPPORTED_API_VERSIONS = ["1","2","3"]